webda2l/symfony-docs/security/custom_authenticator.rst

 User Identifier
 ~~~~~~~~~~~~~~~

 The user identifier is a unique string that identifies the user.
-It is used
+It is often
-to load the user using :ref:`the user provider <security-user-providers>`.
+something like their email address or username, but it can be any unique value
-This identifier is often something like the user's email address or username,
+associated with the user.
+It allows loading the user through the configured
-but it could be any unique value associated with the user.
+:ref:`user provider <security-user-providers>`.

 .. note::